Fix Your Eyesight With Qigong

 Tips for Success

-2. Eat lots of liver.
-I know this sounds strange, but according to Chinese medical theory, eating liver will strengthen your Liver Energy, which in turn will strengthen your eyes.
+- Eat lots of liver.
+I know this sounds strange, but according to Chinese medical theory, eating liver will strengthen your Liver Channel, which in turn will strengthen your eyes.
 If you are serious about healing your eyes, then eat liver at least once per week.
 I recommend that you only buy organic liver.
 My favorite recipe is chicken livers wrapped in bacon.
 Yum!

-6. Don’t rush.
-Although many people start seeing results (Ha!
-See what I did there?) within a week, it will probably take anywhere from 3-12 months to fully heal your eyesight if you’ve been wearing glasses for years.
+- Don’t rush.
+Although many people start seeing results (see what I did there?) within a week, it will probably take anywhere from 3-12 months to fully heal your eyesight if you’ve been wearing glasses for years.
 But isn’t that worth it?
 Take your time and enjoy the journey.

-11. See my wife.
-If you want a big boost, then go see my wife for acupuncture.
-She’s a miracle worker, and she has also done a bunch of post-graduate work on healing the eyes using acupuncture and alternative medicine.
+- Get acupuncture.
+If you want a big boost, then go see someone like my wife.
+She’s a miracle worker, and she has also done a ton of post-graduate work on healing the eyes using acupuncture and alternative medicine.
+But any good acupuncturist should be able to help.

 Is it necessary to have chi flow in order to heal my eyes?